Previously Owned Vehicles.

 Ex Kemps HJP489V

 Whilst working at Eastonways, I got to know the Kemp brothers (of Kemp's Coaches) quite well.
 They would sub coach work from us when we had rail work and Tommy Kemp would sometimes drive for us on a school contract.
 In 2004 they announced that they were giving up the business.
 I had a wander over to their depot in Harold Road Cliftonville to see if there was anything we could use at Eastonways.
 Tommy and John both knew I was interested in bus preservation and said if I wanted HJP489V, a Volvo B58 with Duple coachwork, I could have it.
 I was also offered an ex Greenline AEC Reliance too, but due to storage and the fact it needed a tow put pay to this.
 The unique AEC Sabre was also there and at the time for a few grand she would've been available too.
-John decided to hold on to the Sabre to restore her but she's still dumped on a local farm with little work being done to her.
+John decided to hold on to the Sabre to restore her.
 Back to HJP489V, I moved it from Cliftonville to Sellindge and it drove quite well.
-Closer examination revealed a rather nasty droop at the back end!
-Duple quality.
-You can't beat it!
-It was hastily sold on and I'm not sure if it's alive still.
-One guy who looked at it wanted to turn it into a mobile home with a sunken bath in the boot area - right where it was drooping - good luck with that!
-Bath + water + person/persons = bath and contents one the floor under the coach me thinks!
+Closer examination revealed a rather nasty droop at the back end so I decided it would be sold on and I'm not sure if it's alive still.
+One guy who looked at it wanted to turn it into a mobile home with a sunken bath in the boot area - right where it was drooping!
+Bath + water + person/persons = bath and contents on the floor under the coach me thinks!
 HJP was new to Smiths of Wigan in 1980.